Registration is open to join the Career & Networking Program!

 It is highly documented that Black Americans suffer from higher rates of chronic conditions such as hypertension, diabetes, obesity, and asthma.
 Black women have the highest maternal mortality rates, and Black babies have the highest infant mortality rates.
 The Latino population has a high propensity to obesity, diabetes, hypertension, chronic kidney disease, chronic liver disease and cancer.

 We hope these medical and dental students will become part of the solution through disease prevention in their practices and endeavors throughout their careers.
 Not only will this change the landscape in disease prevention and management, but the impact will also be longer life expectancy, a higher quality of life and wellbeing.

-If you are interested in more information, please send an email to firstname.lastname@example.org and state 'Mentoring and Networking Program' in the Subject line.
-We will add your name to the contact list.
+If you are interested in more information, please send an email to email@example.com and state 'Mentoring and Networking Program' in the Subject line.
+We will contact you.

 The Otho S.A.
 Sprague Memorial Institute